The story behind the ghosts and hauntings of this historic cemetery

 You may also note that one of the characters in The House of the Seven Gables, Hepzibah Pyncheon, may have been influenced by Hawthorne's legendary strolls.
 Although not quite identical, the name Hephzibah Packer can be found carved into one of the gravestones in the cemetery.
 The oddity of the name leaves little to question in regard to Nathaniel Hawthorne's inspiration.

-Hephzibah Drake Packer was not involved in the witchcraft hysteria, having died nearly a decade before the trails even occurred.
+Hephzibah Drake Packer was not involved in the witchcraft hysteria, having died nearly a decade before the trials even occurred.
 And, by most accounts, she died without scandal.
-Just a young wife who died too soon, at only twenty-five-years of age.
+Just a young wife who died too soon, at only twenty-five years of age.
 So why did this name stick out in Hawthorne's mind when writing the novel?
 It most likely had very little to do with her, as much as it did with her gravestone, which featured a carving of Death's Head.

 Death's Head carved above the departed's name is not an uncommon sight today, especially due to the symbol's popularity during the seventeenth century.
 The sight of a skull brandishing angel wings is still an eye catcher, no matter how many times one walks past a gravestone with its marking.